wanx-troopers/wanx-troopers.github.io/loras/part-02.md

 The node chain is VACE -> Wan 2.1 -> Ditto; VACE strength 0.975 recommended;
 [example prompts](https://github.com/EzioBy/Ditto/blob/main/inference/example_prompts.txt).

+> Q: is it possible to use ditto with sec for segmentation to isolate the thing we wanna change?
+> A: Yes, just like normal vace masking

 ## rCM

 Kijai extracted LoRA from a new distillation of WAN 2.1 T2V done by NVidia-associated developers: [Kijai/WanVideo_comfy LoRAs/rCM](https://huggingface.co/Kijai/WanVideo_comfy/tree/main/LoRAs/rCM).